MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 #### Do: Ensure your app is legible at 200% scale

-Use responsive design to avoid text overlapping and truncation.
+Use responsive design to avoid text overlap and truncation.

    :::column-end:::
    :::column span="":::